5 Surprising Facts You Should Know About Trains in Europe

 These types of offers usually vary per country and train company, but they typically include similar offers.

-If you travel for a long period then Rail Pass Could Get You Discounts
+If you travel for a long period then Trains in Europe with Rail Pass Could Get You Discounts

 Nope, you’re not dreaming – for the most part, rail passes come with bonuses which can be anything from minor gifts like boat rides and bus transports to discounts on hotels and walking tours.
 Sometimes, you can even get rewards offering you completely free activities including free river cruises, meals and similar.